bcgov/platform-developer-docs/request-quota-increase-for-openshift-project-set.md

 ---
 title: Request a quota increase for an OpenShift project set

+slug: request-quota-increase-for-openshift-project-set

 description: Describes the process to request more resource quota for an OpenShift project

 keywords: openshift, resources, resource quotas, RAM, CPU, storage, optimization, claims, project

-page purpose: Discusses what a user needs to do to get the quota for a specific resource type increased on their OpenShift project set.
+page_purpose: Discusses what a user needs to do to get the quota for a specific resource type increased on their OpenShift project set.

 audience: developer, technical lead

 author: Jonathan Bond

-content owner:
+content_owner: Cailey Jones
 ---
 # Request a quota increase for an OpenShift project set